Using Point Cloud to Survey a Lost Train

 What is Laser Scanning?

 Laser scanning is a method of surveying structures that revolutionised the process of data collection.
 Involving the emission of tiny beams of light to obtain precise coordinates, laser scanning utilises a technology known as LiDAR.
-The non-invasive process is ideal for surveys of delicate heritage structures or on inaccessible, even dangerous sites.
+Surveyors often find the non-invasive process ideal for delicate heritage structures, inaccessible or even dangerous sites.

 LiDAR: Facilitating Precision in Data Capture

-Short for Light Detection and Ranging technology, LiDAR describes the process by which electromagnetic waves of radiation record the precise distances between elements.
+LiDAR, short for Light Detection and Ranging technology, uses electromagnetic waves to record precise distances between elements.
 Applied to construction, this revolutionary method allows surveyors to take highly accurate measurements of a site.
-Removing the potential for human error, the data collected from LiDAR equipment is configured into what is known as a point cloud, ready for modelling in 3D.
+Surveyors configure the data collected from LiDAR equipment into a point cloud, ready for 3D modelling.

 Photogrammetry - Realistic Interpretations of Sites

 Alongside LiDAR, surveyors often utilise photogrammetry when compiling data for a point cloud.
-This process involves taking a set of photographs from different angles, in order to calculate its dimensions and generate a 3D model using triangulation.
+We take a set of photographs from different angles to calculate dimensions and generate a 3D model using triangulation..
 The advantages of photogrammetry are its ability to display a photorealistic representation, including aspects like colour, texture, and shape.

 Point Clouds - Comprehensive Data